 Related Reading: How To Remove Lead From Water

 You can drink tap water in Houston.
 Some people still prefer to buy bottled water.
 If you are one of those people, please consider reusable bottles instead of disposable plastic water bottles.
 Reusable bottles help reduce waste and keep our environment healthy.

-Water filtering is also a great way to remove any contaminants in your water.
+Houston water filter installations are also a great way to remove any contaminants in your water.
 Many types of water filters are available, so you can choose the one that best meets your needs.
 By filtering your water, you can help protect yourself and your family from the harmful effects of contaminants.